-1. Any person who takes a paper regularly from the post-office-whether directed to his name or another's, or whether he has subscribed or not-is responsible for the
+Any person who takes a paper regularly from the post-office-whether directed to his name or another's, or whether he has subscribed or not-is responsible for the a.
+The courts have decided that refusing to take news-papers and periodicals from the post-office, or removing and leaving them uncalled for, is prima facts evidence of latentional fraud.

-2. If any person orders his paper discontinued, he must pay all arrearages, or the publisher may continue to send it, natil payment is made, and collect the whole amount-whether the paper is taken from the office or not.
-3. The courts have decided that refusing to take news papers and periodicals from the post-office, or removing and leaving them uncalled for, is prime facts evidence of intentional fraud.
+1. If any person orders his paper discontinued, he must my all arrearages, or the publisher may continue to send t, until payment is made, and collect the whole amount- bether the paper is taken from the office or not.

-In making remittances for subscription, always procure a draft on New York, or Post-Office Money Orders, if gessible.
-When neither of these can be procured, send the money, but always in a Registered Letter.
-The registration fee has been reduced to fifteen cents, and the present registration system has been found, by the postal authorities, to be virtually an absolute protection sgainst leases by mail.
-All, Post-masters are obliged to register letters when requested to do so.
+In making femitiances for subscription, always procure a draft on New York, or Post-Orrice Money Oness, if possible.
+When betther of these can be procured, send the money, but always in a Registered Letter.
+The registration fee, has been reduced to fifteen cents, and the present registration system has been found, by the postal authorities, to be virtually an absolute protection against lesses by mail.
+All, Post-masters are obliged to register letters when requested to do sb.

-Those sending money to this office for the Journal should be careful to state whether it be for a renewal, or so new subscription, and write all proper names plantly.
+ENT Those sending money to this office for the Journal, should be careful to state whether it be for a remeasily of new redescription, and write all proper names plainly.
 Fapers are forwarded until an explicit order is received by the publisher for their discontinuance, and until payment of all arrearages is made, as required by law.

-No hames entered on the subscription books, without the first payment in advance.
+No names entrance on the subscription books, without the first payment in advance.

-LOOK TO YOUR SUBSCRIPTIONS.
+LOOK TO TOUR SUBSCRIPTIONS.

-Subscribers are particularly requested to note the ex-irations of their subscriptions, and to forward what is no for the ensuing year, without further reminder from his office.
+Bubscribers are particularly requested to note the ex-pirations of their subscriptions, and to-forward what is due for the ensuing year, without further reminder from this office.

-this office: Upon the margin of each paper, or upon the wrapper, will be found a statement of the time to which payment has been made.
-For instance, if John Smith has paid to 1 Dec.
+Upon the margin of each paper, or upon the wrapper, will be found a statement of the time to which payment has been made.
+For instance, if John Smith has paid to I Dec.
 1871, it will be mailed, "J. Smith I Dec 1."
-If he has only paid to 1 Dec.
-1870, it will stand thus: "J. Smith I Dec 0."
+If he has only paid to I Dec.
+1870, it will stand thus: "J. Smith I Dec D."